CorvetteCole/GotoSleep/README.md

 - Fix bug where the rating box doesn't disappear smoothly

+- Fix bug where minutes on the main screen can sometimes get cut off. set the side constraints to fixed and see if that fixes it

 ~~- Add in-app purchase for a donation in about page~~ **DONE**

 ~~- Add separate content_main layout for devices with a low DPI so that the text background looks right~~ **DONE**